SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 ---
 # Set up your SharePoint Framework development environment

-You can use nay text editor to build SharePoint Framework solutions.
+You can use any text editor to build SharePoint Framework solutions.
 You can use a macOS, Windows, or Linux environment as well.

 > [!NOTE]
 > Before following the steps in this article, be sure to [Set up your Microsoft 365 tenant](./set-up-your-developer-tenant.md).